segmentio/segment-docs/src/connections/functions/insert-functions.md

 - Max count begins with 100 and goes up to 1,000.

 > info ""
 > Batching is available for insert and destination functions only.
-Read more about batching [here](/docs/connections/functions/destination-functions/#batching-the-destination-function).
+Read more about batching [in the Destination Functions docs](/docs/connections/functions/destination-functions/#batching-the-destination-function).

 {% endcomment %}